China's Jilin province in 'last ditch' COVID battle-party official | Health

 Authorities have called for blanket testing in Jilin, with provincial Communist Party secretary Jing Junhai urging health departments to ensure "not a single person is missed", the official Jilin Daily newspaper reported.
 Jilin registered 1,456 new domestically transmitted COVID-19 infections with confirmed symptoms on March 15, while new cases totalled 1,860 nationwide, National Health Commission (NHC) data showed.

-Though Jilin's infections had halved compared to a day earlier, it was still over 1,000 for a fourth consecutive day, and Jing described the efforts to stamp out China's worst outbreak in two years as having entered "a critical stage of the last-ditch battle".
+Though Jilin's infections had halved compared to a day earlier, China's daily rise of local symptomatic cases was still over 1,000 for a fourth consecutive day, and Jing described the efforts to stamp out China's worst regional outbreak in two years as having entered "a critical stage of the last-ditch battle".
 The provincial health authority said last week that the virus that caused the current outbreak arrived from overseas, without specifying how exactly it had entered the province.

 Jilin province, which has banned its 24 million residents from leaving without notifying local police, has added eight temporary hospitals with over 10,000 beds in total and two temporary quarantine facilities, and is preparing to add five more quarantine sites with over 27,000 rooms, state television reported on Wednesday.
 The city of Changchun, Jilin's provincial capital, which since last week has restricted each household to sending out one person to buy necessities every two days, urged residents on Wednesday to reduce going out and choose online shopping whenever possible.